-Although Grove City is a safe, high quality place to live, there is a drug problem that needs to be addressed.
+Grove City, Ohio is a safe, high-quality place to live.
+But every city has its vice and unfortunately, Grove City has a drug problem.
 For example, several drugs are highly accessible in the Columbus region, which includes Grove City.
 Some of these include crack cocaine, heroin, marijuana, methamphetamine, Neurontin® (gabapentin), sedative-hypnotics, and Suboxone®.
 Further, prescription opioids are highly available.
 Another significant problem comes from the high availability of prescription opioids.
 In 2017, some drugs that hadn’t been readily available became more available.
-These include heroin, fentanyl, marijuana and methamphetamine.
+These include heroin, fentanyl, marijuana, and methamphetamine.

 Fortunately, there are dozens of facilities nearby that specialize in drug rehab.
 Columbus, Ohio, and the surrounding area.
 If you found this page by searching for “recovery near me,” we can help you find the nearest clinic.
 But there are plenty of other options outside of the immediate area too.

 In 2017, different types of heroin (specifically black tar and white powdered heroin) became equally available in the region.
 Also, those who use heroin in the Grove City area most often cut it with fentanyl and carfentanil.
 Most commonly, people used heroin through injection into the veins.
 Unfortunately, this type of transmission increased the transference of Hepatitis C, since users often share needles.
 Although heroin use affects all ethnicities and communities, heroin usage reportedly rose among young Black people in the Grove City area.